gaia-platform/gaia-docs/articles/reference/ddl-implicit-relationships.md

 The relationship is considered *implicit* because links between rows are created automatically based on the values of their linked fields as specified by the `where` clause.
 This relationship is data-dependent: the linked fields in two related rows must have identical values.

+### options

-The `using` keyword is optional.
-It is only needed when you have more than one relationship between the two specified tables.
+**using**: Indicates the reference in the referenced table for the current reference definition to match.
+It is only needed when you have more than one reference between the two specified tables.

 ## Forward References